Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 I know it sounds like red tape, but this actually solves real problems tourists have been complaining about for years:

-- Better safety: Every driver is properly licensed and verified
+- Better safety: Every driver has to be properly licensed and verified

 c.
 What You Will Notice as a Passenger